Paso Robles AVA

-As part of the enduring partnership that has owned Opolo Vineyards since its inception, Dave Nichols is a no-nonsense individual that seem perfectly suited for his role in the winery.
+As part of the enduring partnership that has owned Opolo Vineyards since its inception, Dave Nichols is a type of no nonsense individual that is perfectly suited for his role in the winery.

-The Southern California native (San Fernando Valley) originally set out to be an electrical engineer with a degree through Cal State Northridge.
+The Southern California native (San Fernando Valley) originally intended a career as an electrical engineer with a degree through Cal State Northridge.
 He later matriculated to Pepperdine University where he earned a Master’s in Business Administration.

 Nichols is also aware of the changes in approach that have taken place in the Paso Robles growing area since Opolo Vineyards was founded.
-“When we started out, grape growing around Paso wasn’t all that sophisticated.
+“When we started, grape growing around Paso wasn’t that sophisticated.
 There was more emphasis on quantity than quality.
-About fifteen years ago, there was a major shift toward quality.
+About 20 years ago, there was a major shift toward quality.
 That shift is the major reason that Paso Robles fruit is in such great demand.”

 “We have the best of all worlds on our property.
-The coastal influence is marvelous and the calcareous soils (of a chalky or limestone type) allow for deep roots for our vines.
-Most years, our westside vines are dry farmed - the climate is that benign.
-When you add in the fact that the mean temperatures are ideal for what we are trying to accomplish, it all becomes a win-win situation.”
+The Pacific coastal influence is well documented and the calcareous soils (of a chalky or limestone type) allow our vines to develop deep roots.
+Most years, our west side vines are dry farmed, the climate in that area is that benign.
+When you add in the fact that the mean temperatures are ideal for what we are trying to accomplish, it becomes a win-win situation.”

-It seems that Dave Nichols is one of a significant minority of individuals whose life is apparently absolute.
-He is completely comfortable with his partner of nearly twenty years and is totally relaxed in his role as winery owner.
+It seems that Dave Nichols’ life is apparently absolute.
+He is completely comfortable with his partner of nearly twenty-five years and is totally laissez-faire in his role as winery owner.